The Alte Nationalgalerie (Old National Gallery) in Berlin is the most important museum of 19th-century art in Germany.

 Located in the Museuminsel cultural district, the museum’s home is a neoclassical building designed by architect Friedrich August Stüler to resemble a Greek temple.
 The museum was badly damaged during World War II.
 Partially restored and re-opened in 1949, the building underwent a major renovation in 2001.

-Possibly due to its imposing, vaguely intimidating, architecture, the Alte Nationalgalerie was selected by Alfred Hitchcock as filming location for his 1966 thriller movie Torn Curtain.
+Possibly due to the imposing, vaguely intimidating, architecture, the Alte Nationalgalerie was selected by Alfred Hitchcock as filming location for his 1966 thriller movie Torn Curtain.

 Alte Nationalgalerie, © visitBerlin, photo Wolfgang Scholvien